liuyehcf/BlogSource/_posts/vim.md

 call plug#begin()

 " ......................
-" .....其他插件及配置.....
+" .....Other Plugins....
 " ......................

-" 其中 kana/vim-textobj-user 提供了自定义文本对象的基础能力，其他插件是基于该插件的扩展
-Plug 'kana/vim-textobj-user'
+" The kana/vim-textobj-user provides the basic ability to customize text objects, other plugins are extensions based on it Plug 'kana/vim-textobj-user'
 Plug 'kana/vim-textobj-indent'
 Plug 'kana/vim-textobj-syntax'
 Plug 'kana/vim-textobj-function', { 'for':['c', 'cpp', 'vim', 'java'] }
 Plug 'sgur/vim-textobj-parameter'

-" 修改参数文本对象的符号，默认是逗号
-let g:vim_textobj_parameter_mapping = 'a'
+" Change the symbol for the parameter text object, the default is a comma let g:vim_textobj_parameter_mapping = 'a'

 call plug#end()